Three children rescued from van caught in waves at Florida beach

 “The two in the back seat (were) crying, with their arms out, saying, ‘Our mommy’s trying to kill us.
 Please help,'” one of the rescuers, Tim Tesseneer, told WESH, the NBC affiliate in Orlando.

-Daytona Beach is popular for legal driving on its hard-packed sand.
-A beach safety officer at about 5 p.m.
-Tuesday noticed a Honda Odyssey minivan with South Carolina tags driving recklessly southbound in the surf, according to the release.

-Bystanders were running alongside the van trying to get the driver to stop.
-The van suddenly turned east into the water.
+An official police account of what happened was not immediately available.
+A spokesman for the Volusia County Sheriff’s Office, which is handling the investigation, said more information would be released on Wednesday afternoon.

-The tourist’s video showed waves cresting over the van as rescuers struggled against window-high water to open its doors and reach the children.
+The tourist’s video showed waves cresting over the van as rescuers struggled against window-high water to open its doors and raise the lift gate at the rear to reach the children.
 The surf lifted and turned the van parallel to the shore, nearly capsizing it.

-Paramedics treated the mother and children on the beach and took them to the hospital.
-The children were released and turned over to the Florida Department of Children and Families.
-The nearly submerged van was towed out of the ocean.

 The mother, who was standing outside the van when the videotape began rolling, was almost pushed under the vehicle by waves, according to WFTV-TV, which also broadcast the footage.

+“It was a bit terrifying,” Simon Besner, the tourist who recorded the rescue, told WFTV.

 WESH reported the woman was pregnant and identified her as being from South Carolina.
-The sheriff’s investigation is continuing.
+The children were released from a hospital after being examined.